 True drug allergies are uncommon, but when they exist, they can cause severe reactions, including a life-threatening anaphylactic reaction.
-For this reason, it’s important to see Richard Herrscher, MD, at AIR Care as soon as you suspect a drug allergy.
-Dr. Herrscher has extensive experience getting to the bottom of your symptoms, identifying the drug you’re allergic to, and effectively treating the problem.
+For this reason, it’s important to see Richard Herrscher, MD and Maryam Saifi MD, at AIR Care as soon as you suspect a drug allergy.
+They have extensive experience getting to the bottom of your symptoms, identifying the drug you’re allergic to, and effectively treating the problem.
 To schedule an appointment, call one of the offices in Dallas or Plano, Texas, or use the online booking feature.

 Many people have reactions to medications, but only 5-10% of these reactions are true allergies.
 In most cases, they have a drug sensitivity or a side effect.